King cake standouts like the James Beard award-winning Dong Phuong Bakery are worth a visit this Carnival.

 Creative king cakes take shape at Hi-Do Bakery in Terrytown.
 These custom, handcrafted masterpieces can bring almost any image from a customer’s imagination to life — in king cake form.
 Since Hi-Do Bakery’s venture into customized designs, the king cakes have become a Carnival staple.
 While the most popular shape is the fleur-de-lis, the family-owned bakery also creates crab, crawfish and crown-shaped king cakes.

 Bywater Bakery incorporates a signature twist on classic sweets into its cutting-edge king cakes.
 King cake lovers can try eleven different king cake flavors including the popular Chantilly King Cake and Bouille King Cake.
-The bakery also added a few new king cake flavors this year.
+The bakery also added a new king cake flavor this year.

 Caluda's King Cake